yazi-rs/yazi-rs.github.io/docs/image-preview.md

 ## Why can't I preview images via Überzug++? {#debug-ueberzug}

 This may be a problem with Überzug++ itself.
-Please [run Yazi in debug mode](/docs/plugins/overview#logging), then hover on the image that's causing the issue.
+Please [run Yazi in debug mode](/docs/plugins/overview#logging), then hover over the image that's causing the issue.

 Then find the last Überzug++ command in your log file sorted by time, it is usually at the very end of the file and looks like: